Published 4:22 am 11 Aug 2020

 - the type of work you can do

-- how you spend your income (including your super)
+- how you spend your income to the extent that it exceeds the prescribed threshold (including your super)

 - your self-managed super fund